• Contact Support

 The majority of the budget categories cannot go below zero, meaning that if a student spends more than they budgeted in that area, they’ll need to make up for it somewhere else.

 This is easiest to visualize with debt.
 If the student has $200 in their checking account and spends $300 on their credit card, it may appear on the surface that they still have that $200 when they actually now owe it (and more) to their credit card.
 If the student has enough money budgeted in other areas, they can pull from those to make up for it.
-If not, they can reflect this negative balance in the College or Reserves budget.
+If not, they can reflect this negative balance in the Future Fund or Reserves budget.

 When the student adds money to the negative number, it will get closer to zero.
 If they keep doing this, they’ll eventually reach a positive number again.
 This means that they’ve accounted for the debt or misstep in their budgeting and can now begin to consider excess money in their budget as savings.